BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types/01-activity_types.md

-# Data Types
+# Activity Types

 All event streams in the LAMP API are catalogued by a timestamp and specific "blueprints" (schema) of what kind of data they hold.
 For example, a sensor event that occurred 20 minutes ago would carry that instant's timestamp, along with a link to what kind of sensor it was, and that sensor's measurement as a payload of data.
-The kinds of activities and sensors available are declared below, along with the blueprint you can expect their events' data to follow.
+The kinds of activities available are declared below, along with the blueprint you can expect their events' data to follow.

-## Activity Types

-In the case of activities (active data) completed by the participant or patient, the activity declares two types of blueprints: **static data**, or data that relates to the overall session, and **temporal slices**, data that provides millisecond precision and carries information about each action or intention the participant or patient might have.
-Furthermore, activities that can be customized will also have **settings** blueprints, but these won't actually appear in the event data (and are omitted from the fields listed below).
+In the case of activities (active data) completed by the participant or patient, the activity declares two types of blueprints: **static data**, or data that relates to the overall session, and **temporal slices**, data that provides millisecond precision and carries information about each action the participant took.
+Activities that can be customized will also have **settings** blueprints, but these won't actually appear in the event data (and are omitted from the fields listed below).

 ### Survey